Montezuma's Return!

 Montezuma's Return! is a 1997 action/adventure video game and the sequel to the original Parker Brothers game Montezuma's Revenge.
 While the original game was a 2D platform game, the sequel was a 3D first-person puzzle platformer.
 According to Steve Bergenholtz, the Utopia Technologies spokesperson, the musical score was written by a TV and film veteran.
-A port for Nintendo 64 was in the works but was cancelled for unknown reasons.
+A port for Nintendo 64 was in the works but was cancelled.

 Plot

 Max Montezuma is a soldier descended from an ancient Aztec emperor.
 Max stumbles across a deserted, uncharted island, and accidentally crashes his plane on it.
 Prior to Max's arrival, the island is undiscovered.
 Max only has a flashlight, canteen, and an entire lost Aztec civilization before him.
 He must restore the desecrated tomb of his ancestors, discover the link between the ancient Aztecs and a race of saucer-flying aliens, and more, in his adventure.

 Gameplay

 The main objective is to guide Max to the ending destination of the level.
 There are eight levels (nine in newer versions).
 In every level the player collects treasures and defeats enemies while maneuvering across moving platforms, trampolines, and climbing ropes, or through water, until reaching the boss room.
 The boss must be defeated to access the level exit.
 Not every boss can be defeated directly and may require a specific action to affect it (e.g. Using the Lava Lord's own exploding lava rocks against him).
 If the player has collected 100% treasures, the player can play the bonus level.

 Max may be harmed by traps or by enemies.
 Traps may include deep pits, spikes, or enemies that cannot be harmed (like skulls).
 Max can attack enemies by punching and kicking, and can kill them by pushing them into water.

 There are other collectable items as well as treasures.
 Max can collect bananas or watermelon chunks to heal damage and key artefacts to unlock barriers.